cknific/virgil-software/src/pages/20210109--running-1000-miles/index.md

 - Protein & rice bowl at dinner
 - Rx Bar for a snack

-To prepare for runs, I take advantage of my recurring subscription of GU Energy Gels.
-I take one of those before every run to make sure I have gas in the tank.
-And if I'm going out for a run above 9-10 miles, I'll also prep with a glass of CarboPro &#8212; which is exactly what it sounds like.
+To prepare for runs, I take advantage of my recurring subscription of GU Energy Gels, which I'll consume before each workout.
+And if I'm going out for a run above 9-10 miles, I'll also prep with a glass of CarboPro (basically carbs in powdered form).

-## Motivation During Runs
+## Maintaining Motivation During Runs
 Here are some tactics I used to keep my feet moving in the middle of runs:

 ### ➡️ Attack the negatives